Rollins Pass Weather

 If it’s around 70°F in Winter Park, which sits at roughly 8,800 feet, expect it to cool noticeably as you climb toward the nearly 12,000-foot summit of Rollins Pass.
 Using the standard lapse rate—about 4°F per 1,000 feet of elevation gain—you’d lose roughly 13°F, putting the ambient temperature near 57°F up top.
 Add a 22-mph wind, and that’ll make it feel another 8–10°F cooler, landing in the upper 40s for perceived temperature.
 If you’re in bright alpine sun or surrounded by reflective snow and rock, you can regain about 3–5°F of radiant warmth, bringing it back to roughly 50–52°F in full sun.
 In practical terms, a comfortable 70-degree afternoon in Winter Park often translates to a brisk 45–50°F experience at the top of Rollins Pass—pleasant while moving, but chilly enough to warrant a jacket once you stop to take in the view.

-A FINAL NOTE ABOUT SUMMER THUNDERSTORMS
+A FINAL NOTE ABOUT SUMMER THUNDERSTORMS AND BACKCOUNTRY LIGHTNING

 Summer thunderstorms on Rollins Pass can develop rapidly, often with little warning, and pose a serious threat to anyone above treeline.
 Lightning is especially dangerous at high elevations, where there is no natural cover and the exposed terrain can place hikers directly in the strike zone.
 Storms can build by early afternoon, bringing sudden temperature drops, heavy rain, hail, and intense electrical activity.
 Always check the forecast before your trip, start hikes early, and plan to be below treeline well before noon.
 If dark clouds begin to form or thunder is audible—even in the distance—turn back immediately and seek lower ground.
 Remember, if you can hear thunder, you’re already close enough to be struck.
+Descend quickly.

 A few years ago, while hiking above treeline on Rollins Pass at roughly 11,400 feet and rushing for meager cover as a storm swept in, one of us felt an eerie, electric buzzing through a raincoat sleeve.
 The static crackled with such intensity that brushing it produced a loud, unmistakable buzz—followed instantly by a blinding flash and an earsplitting boom.
 This was a near lightning strike.
-That level of static buildup is more than discomfort; it’s a physiological alarm that the atmosphere around you is dangerously charged, and a lightning strike may be seconds away.
+That level of static buildup is a physiological alarm that the atmosphere around you is dangerously charged, and a lightning strike may be seconds away.
 At this elevation, with no tree cover and little protection, the terrain offers little forgiveness.
 If your skin tingles, your clothing hums, or you hear buzzing through your gear, you are in immediate danger.
-Descend quickly.
 Avoid ridgelines and isolated objects, stay separated from others, and assume the lightning position: crouch low, keep your heels together, and tuck your head.
 On Rollins Pass, the line between wonder and danger is razor-thin—and sometimes electrified.

 AUTUMN WINDS ON THE CONTINENTAL DIVIDE